WebAssembly/design/AstSemantics.md

 ## Addressing local variables

-All local variables occupy a single index space local to the function.
+Each function has a fixed, pre-declared number of local variables which occupy a single index space local to the function.
 Parameters are addressed as local variables.
 Local variables do not have addresses and are not aliased in the globals or the heap.
-Each function has a fixed, pre-declared number of local variables.
 Local variables have *Local types* and are initialized to the appropriate zero value for their type at the beginning of the function, except parameters which are initialized to the values of the arguments passed to the function.

   * `get_local`: read the current value of a local variable
   * `set_local`: set the current value of a local variable

-The details of index space for local variables and their types needs clarification, e.g. whether locals with type `int32` and `int64` must be contiguous and separate from others, etc.
+The details of index space for local variables and their types will be further clarified, e.g. whether locals with type `int32` and `int64` must be contiguous and separate from others, etc.

 ## Control flow structures